cypress-io/cypress-documentation/source/guides/tooling/visual-testing.md

 ## Do It Yourself

 Even if you decide to skip using a 3rd party image storage and comparison service, you can still perform visual testing.
+Follow these examples

-Follow the example {% url "Visual Regression testing with Cypress and cypress-image-snapshot" https://medium.com/norwich-node-user-group/visual-regression-testing-with-cypress-io-and-cypress-image-snapshot-99c520ccc595 %} tutorial and do it all yourself.
+- {% url "Visual Regression testing with Cypress and cypress-image-snapshot" https://medium.com/norwich-node-user-group/visual-regression-testing-with-cypress-io-and-cypress-image-snapshot-99c520ccc595 %} tutorial.
+- {% url "Visual testing for React components using open source tools" https://glebbahmutov.com/blog/open-source-visual-testing-of-components/ %} with companion {% url videos https://www.youtube.com/playlist?list=PLP9o9QNnQuAYhotnIDEUQNXuvXL7ZmlyZ %}.

 {% note warning %}
 You will want to consider the development costs of implementing a visual testing tool yourself versus using an external 3rd party provider.
 Storing, reviewing and analyzing image differences are non-trivial tasks and they can quickly become a chore when going with a DIY solution.